Advertiser Disclosure

 National tax prep behemoths like H&R Block and Jackson Hewitt hire thousands of seasonal tax preparers each winter and retain the best of the best throughout the year for help with complex business returns and audit responses.

-The obvious drawback of working as a tax preparer is the job’s sporadic nature.
-You’ll want to have another reliable source of income to tide you over during the second, third, and fourth quarters.
+The obvious drawback of tax preparation is the job’s sporadic nature.
+You’ll want another reliable source of income to tide you over during the second, third, and fourth quarters.
 Some of the warm-season construction and home services jobs on this list could do the trick, as might flexible professional services gigs like freelance writing, bookkeeping, and real estate sales.

 • Degree or Certificate Requirements: Medical assistant certificate or diploma (one-year program) strongly preferred; medical assistant associate’s degree (two-year program) may be helpful; optional state certification may be helpful

 For ambitious entry-level workers, the rapidly growing field of medical assisting is a fantastic toehold in the medical industry.
 Starting pay is decent, on-the-job training requirements are manageable, and projected demand is off the charts.
-The BLS expects nearly 20% growth through the early the 2030s.
+The BLS expects nearly 14% growth through the early 2030s.

 Many medical assistants go on to obtain nursing degrees — which can easily double or triple their earning power — or even become physicians.